-If you're current VCP holder or holder of VCP5 or VCP6, (NEW) you don't need the required training and you can go and pass the exam only.
+If you're current VCP holder or holder of VCP5 or VCP6, you don't need the required training and you can go and pass the exam only.
 A recommended training only.
-You can pick either VCP6.7-DCV 2019 or you can pick a “Delta” exam which is shorter (40 questions only).
+You can pick either VCP6.5-DCV or VCP6.7-DCV 2019.
+But you have aso a choice of “Delta” exam which is shorter (40 questions only).

 The Exam Blueprint has some sample questions too….

 Sample questions presented here are examples of the types of questions candidates may encounter and should not be used as a resource for exam preparation.